henryperkins/docs/documentation/language_functions.py.md

 ## Summary

-This module provides core functionalities to handle documentation insertion for source code in various programming languages.
-It includes functions to dynamically retrieve language-specific handlers and utilize them to insert docstrings or comments into code.
-This process involves loading predefined schema and performing operations based on the language being handled.
+This module provides functionality for handling language-specific documentation insertion into code files.
+It defines factory functions to select appropriate handlers based on the programming language and facilitates the insertion of documentation comments.
+It also manages the loading of function schemas required for annotating the source code with relevant docstrings or comments.

 ## Recent Changes

+- Added Halstead complexity metric calculation.
-- Improved docstring for the function 'get_handler'.
+- Improved function docstrings and argument descriptions.
-- Updated the docstring for 'insert_docstrings' for clarity.
+- Updated code structure for better readability.

 # Code Structure